 Super lightweight, great adjustability, comfortable padding, generous ventilation.
 I don’t know about the aerodynamics, but if wind noise is any indication, it is much more aero than my previous helmet (Kask Mojito).
 Highly recommended.

 It was time for a new helmet and after some research and reading reviews, and trying on several brands and models, I landed on the Kask Protone.
 Great fit, aero, and plenty of ventilation.
 I would recommend this helmet to anyone looking for quality aero road helmet.

 Admittedly the helmet is very expensive but the fit makes it worthwhile.

-Only point of note I’ve found is that it takes a few rides for the pleather chin strap to break in and sit nicely withing the plastic clip
+The only point of note I’ve found is that it takes a few rides for the pleather chin strap to break in and sit nicely within the plastic clip

 MikeV33, purchased from Wiggle